The Dry-In-Wet Watercolor Painting Technique

 ACCESS TO ALL LESSONS!

-The Dry-In-Wet technique is not taught that much.
-But, it is an essential technique for getting the most out of watercolor painting.
-It is the easiest, most economical way of getting distinct but soft-edged shapes in your paintings.
+The Dry-In-Wet technique is not taught that much, ut, it is an essential technique for getting the most out of watercolor painting.
+The dry-into-wet technique has two great uses in your watercolor painting.

 What you’ll need: